 Apical 4 Chamber (A4C)

-As you do this, the A4C view should appear.
+As you do this, A4C view should appear.
 If you are having trouble with the A4C view, reposition the patient in the left lateral decubitus position.
 It reduces lung artifact and brings the heart closer to the ultrasound probe, usually giving a better view.

 Heel/rock to make septum vertical.